 - Inflammation or bleeding in the urinary tract (caused by several medical conditions)

 Treatments For Excess Protein In Dogs’ Urine

 Treatment for excess protein in dogs’ urine depends on the cause of the condition.
-Some underlying causes may be treated with dietary changes.
+For instance, some underlying causes may be treated with dietary changes.
 Usually these diets are low in protein, phosphorous, and sodium while being high in Omega 3 fatty acids.
-Sometimes baby aspirin is given to help prevent blood clotting problems.
+Sometimes vets additionally prescribe baby aspirin to help prevent blood clotting problems.